Network

 - ON and SN infrastrcuture; distributed SNs help map usernames to IP addresses

-- NAT prevents peers outside of network to directly connect
+- Problem of NAT- NAT prevents peers outside of network to directly connect

 - SNs are used to keep track of relay nodes